farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 Simply put, DNA behaves more like an adaptive program that responds to input (external conditions) than a deterministic script.

-Oakley points to research on boys with a predisposition for lower levels of MAOA (monoamine oxidase A), an enzyme that regulates neurotransmitters.
+Oakley points to research on boys with a predisposition for lower levels of MAOA (Monoamine Oxidase A), an enzyme that regulates neurotransmitters.
 These low-MAOA variants are linked to impulsivity and aggression.
 But genes alone don't predict behavior here:

 - Boys with low MAOA raised in abusive homes are vastly more likely to engage in violent or criminal behaviour.
 - Boys with low MAOA raised in stable homes display no significant difference from the general population.